built-on-openfin/container-starter/how-to/use-launch-external-process/README.md

 This repository demonstrates the use of the `System.launchExternalProcess`, to launch an `appAsset` defined in an Application's manifest. `System.launchExternalProcess` is a [secure API][1] that can be enabled by user acceptance, or [desktop owner settings][2].

-[1]: https://developers.openfin.co/of-docs/docs/api-security "Read more on secure api here"
+[1]: https://developers.openfin.co/of-docs/docs/api-security 'Read more on secure api here'
-[2]: https://developers.openfin.co/of-docs/docs/desktop-owner-settings "Read more on desktop owner settings here"
+[2]: https://developers.openfin.co/of-docs/docs/desktop-owner-settings 'Read more on desktop owner settings here'

 ## Get Started